mr152here/hexegg/docs/MANUAL.md

 *set \<variable_name\> \<variable_value\>*
 > set values of inner variables in the running program. *variable_name* must be one from 'colorscheme', 'highlightstyle', 'screenpagingsize'. *variable_value* is a variable name specific and can be found in the configuration file config.toml.

+*suspend*
+> suspend hexegg and put it into the terminal background.
+The same as standard CTRL+z shortcut.
+Only for Linux/Unix based OS.